adam-zhang-lcps/papers/animal-behavior.typ

 ) <mid-experiment>

 == Data
-The data collected for all three trials in shown in @data-table. @graph-left shows a graph of the number of beetles in the left side of the choice chamber (containing plain Cheerios) for all three trials. @graph-right shows a graph of the number of beetles in the right side of the choice chamber (containing Honey Nut Cheerios) for all three trials.
+The data collected for all three trials is shown in @data-table. @graph-left shows a graph of the number of beetles in the left side of the choice chamber (containing plain Cheerios) for all three trials. @graph-right shows a graph of the number of beetles in the right side of the choice chamber (containing Honey Nut Cheerios) for all three trials.

 #let data = csv("assets/animal-behavior/data.csv").slice(1)
 #let totals = data.last()